ome/infrastructure/ansible/README.md

 Other core roles can be found under the [openmicroscopy](https://galaxy.ansible.com/openmicroscopy/) account on Galaxy.

-### Development roles ###
+### on GitHub ###

 Roles which are not available on Galaxy should be considered in development.
-For exapmle:
+For example:

  - hosts-populate
    ([GitHub](https://github.com/openmicroscopy/ansible-role-hosts-populate)):